UzayAnil/marioCocos2d-JS/README.md

 ###Limitations:
 - We can have just one `Tileset` in tiled map editor.
 This is because cocos2d limit you to have just one `Tileset` in tmx files.
-- First commit or pull can take several time depending on your internet connection speed.

 ###Tiles
 I was looking an error in tile redering just for that, it tooks me  hours; from lastest commit until now :/.
 It's weird but in resume I'm not using tsx files.
 I had to use render mode 1 (canvas), if I use 0 or 2(webGl) some weird lines are shown when redering the game :/

+###Things I learnt
+- First commit or pull can take several time depending on your internet connection speed.